vtourraine/bm-grenoble-ios/README.md

 These features are being implemented, and might be available in beta version, but not on the App Store.

 - Subscriber card: in-app barcodes are difficult to scan in libraries
-- Search books
-- Libraries list with info and map

 ## Bug report